Bristol’s first commercial office space to be BREEAM 2014 Outstanding

 Gavin Bridge, Director, Cubex Land:

-We're working with a Bristol design team, including architects The Bush Consultancy, Dickson Powell Partnership as quantity surveyors and project managers plus Hydrock Consultants, structural and building performance engineers.
+We worked with a Bristol design team, including architects The Bush Consultancy, Dickson Powell Partnership as quantity surveyors and project managers plus Hydrock Consultants, structural and building performance engineers.

 Neal Stephens, managing director of Willmott Dixon in the West: